What is a Content Management System (CMS)?

 What to Look for When Choosing a CMS Solution

 With hundreds of Content Management Systems available, how do you know which one is right for you?
-Your individual needs will help answer that question, but in general, you should seek out a CMS with certain essential qualities.
+Your individual needs will help answer that question, but in general, here are some CMS features that are essential.

 All CMSs will be easier to understand than lines of code.
 Still, some are more complicated than others, and not every option will offer the same functionalities.